Elizabeth Conyngham, Marchioness Conyngham

-Portrait of Lady Conyngham, 1801, by Sir Thomas Lawrence.
-Birmingham Museum and Art Gallery, Birmingham.

 Elizabeth Conyngham, Marchioness Conyngham (29 March 1770 - 11 October 1861) was an English courtier and noblewoman.
-She is thought to be the last mistress of George IV of the United Kingdom.
+She is thought to be the last mistress of King George IV of the United Kingdom.

 Early life

 She was born in 1769 (O.S.).
 Her father was Joseph Denison, owner of the Denbies estate in Surrey, who had made a fortune in banking.
 Her mother was Elizabeth Butler.

 On 5 July 1794, Elizabeth married Henry Conyngham, Viscount Conyngham, an Irish peer.
 They had five children together, three sons and two daughters: